milessabin/shapeless/README.md

 License v2, hosted on [github][source].
 Binary artefacts are published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.

-Most discussion of shapeless and generic programming in Scala happens on the [Typelevel Discord][discord].
+Most discussion of shapeless and generic programming in Scala happens on the #shapless channel of the [Typelevel Discord][discord].
 There is also a [mailing list][group] and [Gitter][gitter], but these are largely dormant now that most activity has moved to Discord.
 Questions about shapeless are often asked and answered under the [shapeless tag on StackOverflow][so].
 Some articles on the implementation techniques can be found on [Miles's blog][blog], and Olivera, Moors and Odersky, [Type Classes as Object and Implicits][tcoi] is useful background material.

 [features200]: https://github.com/milessabin/shapeless/wiki/Feature-overview:-shapeless-2.0.0
 [relnotes]: https://github.com/milessabin/shapeless/wiki/Release-notes:-shapeless-2.0.0